Planning and staffing an event is no simple task.

 Coalition Case Study: The Grand Journey

-The Grand Journey was an Award Winning European Immersive Dining & Theatre Experience that ran across Europe from October 2016 to August 2017.
+The Grand Journey was an award-winning European Immersive Dining & Theatre Experience that ran across Europe from October 2016 to August 2017.

-To learn more about Coalition’s work on The Grand Journey click here.
+To learn more about Coalition’s work on The Grand Journey, click here.

 In Conclusion